emicklei/proto-contrib/cmd/protocompose/README.md

 ```
 which contains copies of the fields as specified by each annotation.

-Existing fields in a composed message are removed.
+Field numbers are preserved which is required for compatibility.
-Field numbers start at 1 and will follow the order as described.
+New field numbers follow the order as described.
+Adding new fields to embedded or inlined messages will cause new field with untaken field numbers.